When the sled prosthesis fails: Everything about switching to a total knee replacement

 After switching from unicompartmental knee arthroplasty to total knee arthroplasty, rehabilitation is a crucial factor for the long-term success of the surgery.
 Rehabilitation aims to restore strength, stability, and mobility in the operated knee and facilitate a return to daily life.

-• Targeted Strengthening: Exercises to strengthen the thigh muscles and surrounding structures help to optimally stabilize the new joint.
+• Targeted strengthening: Exercises to strengthen the thigh muscles and surrounding structures help to optimally stabilize the new joint.

 An individualized rehabilitation program tailored to the patient's needs and goals maximizes healing chances and quality of life.